brpaz/tldr/pages/common/vue.md

-# vue
+# vue-cli

-> Multi-purpose CLI for Vue.js.
+> Simple CLI for scaffolding Vue.js projects.
-> Some subcommands such as `vue build` have their own usage documentation.
 > More information: <https://cli.vuejs.org>.

-- Create a new Vue project interactively:
+- Create a new vue project:

 `vue create {{project_name}}`

-- Create a new project with web UI:
+- Open the vue ui in the default browser:

 `vue ui`